Staff & Board

 Secretary – Benjamin Morris

-Katrina Andry, Joe M. Carmichael, Luann Dozier, Mignon Faget, Alicia Franck, Tina Freeman, Scott Hutcheson, John Kleinschmidt, Baishali Mallik, Alexandra Mora, Libra LaGrone Pealer, Ylva Rouse, Jackie Sullivan, and Dawn Wesson.
+Katrina Andry, Joe M. Carmichael, Luann Dozier, Mignon Faget, Alicia Franck, Tina Freeman, Robert Hopkins, Scott Hutcheson, John Kleinschmidt, Baishali Mallik, Alexandra Mora, Libra LaGrone Pealer, Ylva Rouse, Jackie Sullivan, and Dawn Wesson.